This article was updated on September 5, 2018.

 If you're looking to recruit the best talent, you should start with developing a strong employment "brand."
 A survey of CEOs by the Harvard Business Review revealed that 60 percent believed that the CEO is responsible for employer branding, which means your C-suite needs to buy into the power of brand storytelling.
 Do you have a company blog?
 Are you regularly communicating on social media?
 If not, open a new email, CC your upper-management and marketing team and plan a meeting in the immediate future to build a content marketing plan.

-According to a 2016 Glassdoor U.S. Site Survey, 69 percent of survey respondents report being "likely to apply to a job if the employer actively manages its employer brand."
+According to Glassdoor, 69 percent of survey respondents report being "likely to apply to a job if the employer actively manages its employer brand."
 But what really intrigues them enough about your brand to apply for vacant positions?
 Consider sharing the following stories to generate some excitement about your organization:

 - Community-involvement stories